Boris Epshteyn

-Epshteyn and Steve Bannon co-created a cryptocurrency, $FJB, which officially stands for "Freedom Jobs Business" but is also an acronym for "Fuck Joe Biden".
-As of 2023, the currency has lost 95% of its value.

 Early life and education

-Epshteyn was born in 1982 in Moscow, Soviet Union, the son of Anna Shulkina and Aleksandr Epshteyn.
+Epshteyn was born in 1982 in Moscow, Soviet Union, the son of Anna Shulgina and Alexander Epshteyn.
 His family are Russian Jews.
-In 1993, he immigrated as a refugee with his family to Plainsboro Township, New Jersey under the Lautenberg amendment of 1990.
+In 1993, he immigrated as a refugee with his family to the US, and settled in Plainsboro Township, New Jersey, under the Lautenberg amendment of 1990.
 He graduated from West Windsor-Plainsboro High School in 2000.

-Epshteyn is a graduate of Georgetown University School of Foreign Service (BSFS, 2004).
+In 2000, he matriculated at Swarthmore College, which he attended for one year before transferring to Georgetown University.
+Epshteyn graduated from the Georgetown University School of Foreign Service (BSFS, 2004).
 During his time as an undergraduate at Georgetown, Epshteyn joined the Eta Sigma chapter of the Alpha Epsilon Pi (AEPi) fraternity.
-He graduated from the Georgetown University Law Center with a J.D. degree in 2007.
+He graduated from the Georgetown University Law Center with a Juris Doctor in 2007.

 Career

 Following his graduation from law school, Epshteyn was part of the finance practice of Milbank, Tweed, Hadley & McCloy.
 He worked on securities transactions, private placements, and bank finance.

 In 2008, Epshteyn was a communications aide with the McCain-Palin campaign.
 While at the campaign, he was part of a rapid response task force that concentrated on issues related to vice presidential nominee Sarah Palin.

 Epshteyn was managing director of business and legal affairs at the boutique investment bank West America Securities Corporation until the firm was expelled by the Financial Industry Regulatory Authority in 2013.
-He is managing director of business and legal affairs for investment banking firm TGP Securities.
+He was managing director of business and legal affairs for investment banking firm TGP Securities from 2013 to 2017.
 In October 2013, Epshteyn moderated a panel at the investment conference "Invest in Moscow!".
 The panel was composed mainly of Moscow city government officials, including Sergey Cheremin, a city minister who heads Moscow's foreign economic and international relations department.